jimburton/scheduler/README.md

 # OS Scheduling Simulation

 This repository contains two simulators of OS scheduling algorithms both written in Java.
-The simulator implements several scheduling algorithms:
+The first simulator implements several scheduling algorithms:

 * *first-come-first-served*,
 * *preemptive-first-come-first-served (no aging)*, and
 * *non-preemptive-highest-priority-first (no aging)*.

+The second simulator implements *first-come-first-served* only and is controlled by a configuration file.

 Get a copy of the repository and open it in your IDE.
 This project uses *maven*, which is a tool for building Java projects, and the code is organised in the standard maven way: the application code is the folder `src/main/java` while the tests are in the folder `src/test/java`.
-The first simulator is in the package `ci583.scheduling.os`.

-## *first-come-first-served*
+## *First-come-first-served*

+Run the test `testFCFS`, which runs the first simulator with the *first-come-first-served* algorithm.
-Run the test `testFCFS` and inspect the output.
-The first block of text in the output is the queue of processes to be scheduled.
+ Inspect the output in the console.
+The first block of text is the queue of processes to be scheduled.
 You will see that each process is due to start at a different time (`arrivalTime`) and is expected to run for a different number of "time slices" (`expectedRunTime`).
 A time slice, also called a "quantum", is the unit of time the scheduler will allow a process to run before pausing that process and switching